 If time is an issue, begin together by just creating folders.
 Start with these few:

-If you have older documents or photos from before 2017, you can either make a folder now or just make a MISC folder to place all those in to deal with later so at least the appearance of visual clutter is gone.
+If you have older documents or photos from before this year, you can either make a folder now or just make a MISC folder to place all those in to deal with later so at least the appearance of visual clutter is gone.

 Once you have your main folders set up, you can go back in as time allows to organize and make sub-folders but at least you have the process started.